RealMCoded/GoldenBedrock/README.md

 **Q:** Will you ever target newer versions?

-**A:** Probably not, only for the reason that I haven't really played those versions all that much.
-You can, however, fork this project and make the modifications yourself!
+**A:** Maybe when 3.8.3 support is mostly feature complete.
+I have a decent archive of versions to go through to find the perfect target however.

 **Q:** Have you looked at the server source code leak that uses the exact same client version that you are targeting?
 Are you using it as a reference?

 **A:** I am aware of the 3.8.3 server source code and client being online.
 However, the code is so unreadable that it doesn't work that well as a reference.
 The only thing I have taken from it *(and the only thing i plan to take from it)* is the item listing.
 You wouldn't want to type out the information for 1,242 items right?
-As for the client, i've had it wayyyyy before it got leaked online.
+As for the client, i've had it wayyy before it got leaked online.

 ## License